adityanandan/credit_management-TSF/README.md

 # credit_management-TSF
-This is my django website for The spark foundation intenship. http://adityaagrahari.pythonanywhere.com
+This is my django website for The spark foundation internship. http://adityaagrahari.pythonanywhere.com